bmc-eng/LLMFinancialAnalyst/readme.md

 ## Model Development Notes

+#### 23rd Mar - Started work on Bedrock
+Run a multi-agentic approch with Bedrock to get deep thought and structured output.

+#### 19th Mar - OpenAI results run in Langgraph
+Took 2hours 23 mins to run on 896 prompts in OpenAI.
+The results as well were not very good.
+Qwen model results were also very poor compared to Llama for open source.

 #### 14th Mar - Run model with Qwen but getting issues with CoT
 Running into a strange error in the multi-threading code that have not been able to work out how to resolve.
 It is throwing the error after 1:30h so very difficult to replicate.
 W0314 09:47:59.334846 336 site-packages/torch/multiprocessing/spawn.py:169] Terminating process 371 via signal SIGTERM Updating logic to try to resolve this.